Our Story: A legacy of service

 According to author Nancy Marlowe’s “120 Years of Caring: The Legacy of Mission Hospitals,” days passed after the hospital opened.
 The late Rose Chapman recalled: “When all was in readiness, we were perfectly wild for a patient.
 We heard of a woman about to have a baby.
 She lived down on Church Street.
 A steep lane made a shortcut to the hospital.
 Through this lane this procession passed: Mrs. W. on a stretcher carried by two men; Lily, my sister; and Mrs. Hilliard walking at her head reciting scriptures: I holding a parasol over her, and Ida Chunn fanning her to keep the flies off.
 We got there in time!”

 The patient was admitted Oct.
 17, 1885, and Mission Hospital was officially in business.

 Since that time, Mission has grown to a hospital system serving the 18 westernmost counties of North Carolina.
 Mission Hospital, licensed for 763 beds, serves as the flagship facility.
 Clinical services include five member hospitals:

 - Highlands-Cashiers Hospital, Highlands

 - McDowell Hospital, Marion

 - Transylvania Regional Hospital, Brevard

 The system is also comprised of post-acute care provider CarePartners; long-term acute care provider Asheville Specialty Hospital; the region’s only dedicated Level II trauma center; a network of over 500 directly employed physicians and advanced practitioners, and a health plan.

-Its medical staff consists of more than 1,000 physicians and is certified in more than 50 medical specialties and sub-specialties.
-Mission Health has seven Centers of Excellence: Cancer, Heart, Mission Children’s Hospital, Neurosciences, Orthopedics, Trauma and Women’s Health.
+Mission Health is certified in more than 50 medical specialties and sub-specialties.
+It is home to seven Centers of Excellence: Cancer, Heart, Mission Children’s Hospital, Neurosciences, Orthopedics, Trauma and Women’s Health.